helix-editor/helix/book/src/languages.md

 language-servers = [ { name = "typescript-language-server", except-features = [ "format" ] }, "efm-lsp-prettier" ]
 ```

-Each requested LSP feature is priorized in the order of the `language-servers` array.
+Each requested LSP feature is prioritized in the order of the `language-servers` array.
 For example the first `goto-definition` supported language server (in this case `typescript-language-server`) will be taken for the relevant LSP request (command `goto_definition`).
 If no `except-features` or `only-features` is given all features for the language server are enabled.
 If a language server itself doesn't support a feature the next language server array entry will be tried (and so on).

-The list of supported features are:
+The list of supported features is:

 - `format`
 - `goto-definition`